2009 Country Coach Magna 630 - Construction Photos

 Television rises up out of cabinet.
 Front windscreen shade installed

 Bedroom - foot of bed view (32" HD television)

-I apologize to any of My Dear Readers who have dial-up -
+I apologize to any of My Dear Readers who have a slow internet

 this page is huge!
 It is easy to see

 does not mess around with quality - they build a first-class motorhome

 and we believe their motto of "The World's Finest Motorcoaches".
 Plus,

 they are an Oregon company and we are Oregonians!

 NOTE: Since I wrote this lovely report, Country Coach

 has filed Chapter 11 and we have lot our warranty.
 Boo.
 Hiss.